UD-S24-CISC374/final-project-green/docs/egdd.md

 ## Elevator Pitch

-You are Theseus, the son of Poseidon, and you entered the Crete to defeat the Minotaur.
-You have limited amount of string to reach the Minotaur.
-So you need to choose the best armors that you earned by traveling the maze.
+You are Theseus, the son of Poseidon.
+You must travel to the center of the maze to defeat the Minotaur and save the people of Crete!

 ## Influences (Brief)